moerv9/sentiment/docs/6_Trading.md

 ## Strategy

 Building the strategy to make signals when a trade (buy or sell) should be executed, was a real challenge.
-There are hundreds of different strategies on different technical indicators, but now the buy or sell signal should be based on the sentiment of tweets on Twitter [FR 30](2_Concept.md#must-have).
+There are hundreds of different strategies on different technical indicators, but now the buy or sell signal should be based on the sentiment of tweets on Twitter [[FR 30](2_Concept.md#must-have)].

 At first, the idea was to calculate the average of sentiment for a particular time period and if this average reaches a certain threshold, a trade should be executed.